kamyrdol32/Hyped.pl/README.md

-# SezonowyOgrod
+# Hyped.pl

-This website is designed for a health-conscious restaurant and offers a variety of features to help customers make informed decisions about their food choices.
-With an intuitive interface, users can easily browse the menu, filter items based on dietary restrictions, and view nutritional information for each dish.
-The website also provides information about the restaurant's sourcing practices and commitment to sustainability.
-Users can make reservations online and even pre-order their meals for pickup.
-The website is optimized for mobile devices, ensuring a seamless experience for customers on-the-go.
-The repository contains the source code for the website, along with detailed documentation on how to customize it for different restaurant needs.
+This website is a platform for movie enthusiasts to discover, rate, and review movies.
+With a vast collection of movies, TV shows, and documentaries, users can easily browse through different genres, filter content based on their preferences, and view ratings and reviews from other users.
+The website also offers personalized recommendations based on a user's viewing history and ratings.
+Users can create and customize their profiles, connect with other users, and even create and join movie clubs.
+The website is regularly updated with new content and features to keep users engaged.
+The repository contains the source code for the website, along with detailed documentation on how to customize it for different movie-related needs.

 ## Authors